Matthew Casey: Chicago Fire

-In the season 6 premiere "It Wasn't Enough", Boden makes the call to open up the water cannon, ordering the men to take cover any way they can.
+In the season 6 premiere, Boden makes the call to open up the water cannon, ordering the men to take cover any way they can.
 Casey is seen taking cover using a metal cabinet, as well as shielding a victim.
 When Boden finds Casey, he is passed out under the cabinet with his PASS alarm going off.
-The episode jumps two months later where the firehouse looks to be at a memorial to his life.
-They are in dress blues for this, but it turns out Casey receives a medal of valor after the fire and he along with the rest of Firehouse 51 return to normal lives.
+The episode jumps two months later, where the firehouse looks to be at a memorial to his life.
+They are in dress blues for this, but it turns out Casey receives a medal of valor after the fire, and he, along with the rest of Firehouse 51, returns to normal lives.

-In "An Even Bigger Surprise", he is recommended for promotion to Captain after rescuing a suicidal mentally unstable person from jumping off a building.
-In "A Breaking Point", after rescuing Dawson from the collapsed parking garage, he is promoted to Captain.
-Uniformed personnel clap for him and Dawson and the two hug.
-In "Devil's Bargain" he snaps at Ramon and then gets in to it with Dawson.
-He also has come to blows with Severide after they decide how to get a patient down who is trapped in wire on a building.
+He is recommended for promotion to Captain after rescuing a suicidal mentally unstable person from jumping off a building.
+After rescuing Dawson from the collapsed parking garage, he is promoted.
+Uniformed personnel claps for him and Dawson, and the two hug.
+He later snaps at Dawson's father and then gets into it with her.
+He also has come to blows with Severide after they decide how to get a patient down who is trapped on top of a building.

-In "Down Is Better", after having learned that Hope, Sylvie Brett's friend from Indiana, has forged a signature from a fire chief, Matt and Chief Boden dismiss her from the fire station.
-In "Slamigan", Casey and Dawson are awarded temporary foster guardian of Bria Jamison, a runaway teen who has an addict father and family members who want nothing to do with her.
-In "Law of the Jungle", in the middle of a call of a warehouse fire, Casey and Severide jump off the roof as it explodes.
-In "The F Is For", he and Severide jump into the river fully clothed, and while Casey swims and heads to the surface, Severide is injured, and Kidd rescues him.
+After Sylvie Brett's friend from Indiana, Hope, forges a signature from a fire chief, Matt and Chief Boden dismiss her from the fire station.
+Casey and Dawson are awarded temporary foster guardianship of Bria Jamison, a runaway teen who has an addict father and family members who want nothing to do with her.
+In the middle of a warehouse fire, Casey and Severide jump off the roof as it explodes.
+He and Severide jump into the river fully clothed.
+While Casey swims and heads to the surface, Severide is injured, and Kidd has to rescue him.
 Casey is then comforted by Gabby, and Severide recovers.